MmAaXx500/dinput-detour/README.md

 You need the appropriate command prompts to build x86 and x64 versions.
 Use `x64 Native Tools` for x64, and `x64_x86 Cross Tools` for x86.
 These are known to work.

-In the `x64` prompt, you can build the `x64-debug` and `x64-release` presets.
-In the `x64_x86` prompt, the `x86-debug` and `x86-release` presets are usable.
+In the `x64` prompt, you can build the `msvc-x64-*` presets.
+In the `x64_x86` prompt, the `msvc-x86-*` presets are usable.

 To configure the project:

 ```
-cmake.exe --preset x64-release
+cmake.exe --preset msvc-x64-release
 ```

 To build:

 ```
-cmake.exe --build --preset x64-release
+cmake.exe --build --preset msvc-x64-release
 ```